1982 Women's Cricket World Cup

 The 1982 Women's Cricket World Cup, known as the 1982 Hansells Vita Fresh World Cup for sponsorship purposes, was an international cricket tournament played in New Zealand from 10 January to 7 February 1982.
 Hosted by New Zealand for the first time, it was the third edition of the Women's Cricket World Cup, coming four years after the previous 1978 World Cup in India.

 The tournament, which featured a triple round-robin, was at the time the longest World Cup both in duration and the number of matches played.
 Five teams were originally invited in addition to the hosts, but the Netherlands were unable to attend and the West Indies withdrew in protest at New Zealand hosting the 1981 South Africa rugby union tour during the apartheid-era in South Africa.
 Those teams were instead replaced by a composite International XI team.
 Australia did not lose a single match, winning its second consecutive tournament by defeating England in the final at Lancaster Park, Christchurch.
-Australia's thirteen matches without defeat were part of a greater series of 24 matches without defeat, extending from 1978 to 1985, which was a One Day International (ODI) record before being broken by themselves in 2021 which consists of a streak of 26 matches extending from 2018 to 2021.
+Australia's thirteen matches without defeat were part of a greater 24-match unbeaten run, extending from 1978 to 1985, which was a One Day International (ODI) record, before Australia itself broke it in 2021, with an unbeaten streak of 26 matches extending from 2018 to 2021.
 The World Cup was marked by its low scoring, with only one team recording more than 250 runs in an innings, and was also notable for featuring two matches that were tied – the first between England and New Zealand, and the second between England and Australia.
 They were the first ties in international women's cricket.
 England's Jan Brittin led the tournament in runs, while Australian spinner Lyn Fullston led the tournament in wickets.